|Best Overall||Bose Companion 2 Series III multimedia speakers||SEE IT||

 PCs are called personal computers for a reason.
 PCs can be productivity machines, gaming devices, methods of connecting with customers and fans, and creative workstations.
 When setting up a PC, each person has some reason for choosing a desk-bound model over a more portable laptop, but more than likely one of the primary reasons is the customization possibilities.
 Audio is similarly personal, so it’s important to pick desktop computer speakers for your specific setup and sound preferences.
 While there are plenty of “good enough” computer speakers on the market, you might as well put that desk space to good use and expand your experience with the best desktop speakers.
 Here are some of our top picks.

-- Best desktop speakers for quick, quality stereo sound: Bose Companion 2 Series III multimedia speakers
+- Best overall: Bose Companion 2 Series III multimedia speakers

 - Best gaming speakers: Logitech G560 gaming speaker system

-- Best desktop speakers for cinema sound: Klipsch ProMedia 2.1 THX-certified computer speaker system
+- Best for cinema sound: Klipsch ProMedia 2.1 THX-certified computer speaker system

 - Best for Twitch knob twiddlers: Pioneer DJ VM-50 studio monitor